 After all, even reputable sources have claimed that wine consumption’s health benefits can help fight off heart disease and other illnesses.
 These claims of benefits, unfortunately, remain unfounded.
-Drinking a bottle of wine a day wouldn’t prevent heart disease or lower cholesterol.
+Daily drinking a bottle of wine wouldn’t prevent heart disease or lower cholesterol.
 It may be a culprit to a long list of chronic health conditions.
 We’re reviewing the long-term impacts of wine drinking below.

 The National Survey on Drug Use and Health estimates approximately 85% of adults used alcohol during their lifetime, while 70% reported drinking alcohol in the past year, and 55% indicate drinking in the past month.
 The U.S. remains the highest wine-consuming nation in the world.
 Although legal, wine can be just as detrimental to health as beer and spirits.

 Short vs. Long-Term Health Effects of Wine

 In some ways, drinking a bottle of wine a day may seem innocent.
 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines a standard wine bottle as 750 milliliters.
-There are roughly five glasses (5 oz) of wine in one bottle.
+One bottle has roughly five glasses (5 oz) of wine.
 According to the Centers for Disease Control and Prevention (CDC), moderate drinking entails one glass of wine per day for women and two per day for men.
 Consuming alcohol above moderate drinking standards significantly increases the potential risk of short-term harm, such as injuries and chronic illnesses.

 Drinking a bottle of wine a day by yourself suggests rates of alcohol use categorized as binge drinking.
 A 2018 study published in The Lancet found that drinks consumed above moderate standards, outlined by the CDC, increase the risk of stroke, fatal aneurysm, heart failure, and death.

 In 2015, 66.7 million people in the United States reported binge drinking in the past month.
 Research also suggests that alcohol can numb the mind so that people forget their inhibitions and concerns.
 Symptoms of anxiety and depression may subside temporarily, but other short-term effects carry serious consequences.

 Alcohol affects both the body and mind.
 There are physical and psychological consequences to the overconsumption of alcohol, whether it’s wine, beer, or spirits.